Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers: Introduction

 Formally, given an image $x$, if we could compute the posterior probability of the estimated label, $\hat k$ from which we can then measure confidence intervals, entropy, and other statistics commonly used to measure uncertainty, what we are after is {\em not} $P(\hat k | x)$.
-Instead, it is $P(\hat k | x')$ where $x' \sim p(x' | S(x))$ and $S(x)$ is one of the infinitely many scenes that could have yielded the given image $x$.
-The Wellington Posterior $p(y | S(x))$ is based on the distribution of images that could be generated by the unknown scene $S$ portrayed in the given image $x$.
-We call $p(y | S(x))$ the Wellington Posterior, in reference of Duke Wellington's life endeavor to {\em guess what is at the other side of the hill}.
-Such guess cannot be based directly on the given data, for one cannot see behind the hill, but on hypotheses induced from by having seen behind {\em other} hills before.
-The scene $S$, whether real or virtual, is the vehicle that allows one to {\em guess what is not known ($S$) from what is known ($x$)}.
-The crux of the matter, then, to generate the Wellington Posterior is to characterize the scene, which we discuss in Sect.~\ref{sec:method}.
-In particular, in Sect.~\ref{sec:modeling} we discuss a hierarchy of models to be compared empirically in Sect.~\ref{sec:experiments}, with others in the Appendix.
-Our contributions, in relation to prior work, is discussed next.
+Instead, it is $P(\hat k | \{x'\})$ where $x' \sim p(x' | S)$, where $S$ is the scene that yielded the given image $x$.
+Since the image $x$ is compatible with infinitely many scenes and we only have access to a single image at test-time, the true scene $S$ can not be known.\footnote{Consider the filming of the \emph{Lord of the Rings}, which used projection to make a subset of the adult-sized actors in a single scene appear to be the height of children.} Since $P(\hat k | x')$ is unknowable, we will settle for $p(\hat k | S(x))$, where $S(x)$ is a set containing one or more of the scenes that could have generated $x$.
+In the following, $p(\hat k | S(x))$ and $p(y | S(x))$ are both called the \emph{Wellington Posterior}.\footnote{We name the quantity $p(y | S(x))$ after the Duke of Wellington's suggestion that strategic decision making, needed to defeat Napoleon, required {\em guessing what is at the other side of the hill}.
+Such a guess cannot be based directly on the given data, for one cannot see behind the hill, but on hypotheses induced from by having seen behind {\em other} hills before.} The scene $S$, whether real or imagined, is the vehicle that allows one to {\em guess what is not known ($S$) from what is known ($x$)}, which is the inductive process.
+The crux of the matter to compute the Wellington Posterior $p(y|S(x))$ is to characterize the set of scenes (or at least {\em a} set of scenes) that could have generated the given image(s), which we discuss in Sect.~\ref{sec:method}.